RasmusRendal/homepage/content/posts/assembly-reference.md

 ## rFlags
 The rFlags register is a special register that contains information about the status of, amongst other things, arithmetic operations.
 It is used a lot in, for instance, control flow operations.
+Many of them are "system registers", which I haven't had a reason to care about yet, and therefore are not included.

 | Bit  | Mnemonic | Description         |
 | ---- | -------- | -----------         |